Sortedsinghal/crm-campaign-automation-engine/README.md

 pm2 restart crm-campaign-automation-engine
 ```

-> `sync-state.json` is written locally to disk — it persists between restarts and `git pull` updates on EC2.
-No checkpoint data is lost during normal deployments.
+`sync-state.json` is written to the local filesystem and is not affected by `git pull`.
+The checkpoint persists across deployments.

 ---